EXPROPRIATION IN SERBIA

 However, expropriation can also establish an easement or lease on real estate for a certain period of time, and this is called incomplete expropriation.
 This type of expropriation can exist for a maximum of three years, and is most often established for the purpose of exploration of ore and other resources, extraction of sand, gravel, clay, etc. After this period expires, the beneficiary of the expropriation is obliged to return the real estate to its original condition.

-In the event that a proposal for the expropriation of only one part of the land has been submitted, however, the owner of the real estate has no economic interest in using the remaining part of the land,
+In the event that a proposal for the expropriation of only one part of the land has been submitted, however, the owner of the real estate has no economic interest in using the remaining part of the land, they may request that the expropriation procedure also include the remaining part of the property.

 Compensation for land expropriation